Aider-AI/aider/docs/connect.md

 Aider has some built in shortcuts for the most popular OpenAI models and has been tested and benchmarked to work well with them:

-- OpenAI's GPT-4 Turbo: `aider` with no args uses GPT-4 Turbo by default.
+- OpenAI's GPT-4 Turbo: run `aider` with no args uses GPT-4 Turbo by default.
-- OpenAI's GPT-4 Turbo with Vision: `aider --4turbo` will use this vision capable model, allowing you to share images with GPT by adding them to the chat with `/add` or by naming them on the command line.
+- OpenAI's GPT-4 Turbo with Vision: run `aider --4-turbo-vision` to use this vision capable model, allowing you to share images with GPT by adding them to the chat with `/add` or by naming them on the command line.
-- OpenAI's GPT-3.5 Turbo: `aider --35turbo`
+- OpenAI's GPT-3.5 Turbo: Run `aider --35-turbo`.

 You can use `aider --model <model-name>` to use any other OpenAI model.
+For example, if you want to use a specific version of GPT-4 Turbo you could do `aider --model gpt-4-0125-preview`.

 ## Anthropic